About the Award

 Funds are for direct costs only; institutional overhead and indirect costs will not be included in the award.

-All application materials should be submitted through proposalCENTRAL, by the application due date.
+All application materials should be submitted through proposalCENTRAL, by December 1, 2023 at 2pm Pacific Time/5pm Eastern Time.
 Applicants who do not already have an account in proposalCENTRAL must register for an account prior to beginning application.
 Once logged into proposalCENTRAL, search for Rivkin Center in the Grant Opportunities tab and select the appropriate grant.

 Applications will only be accepted during the open competition window and will not be considered after the deadline.
 The completed application must be validated to ensure all materials have been submitted.
-Signature pages must be printed for a wet signature (not an electronic signature) from the named institutional official which can then be uploaded.
+Signature pages must include a wet signature or secure digital signature from the authorized institutional official.
 To ensure a successful submission has taken place, confirm that the status of the application has changed to “Submitted.”

 University of Glasgow / Imperial College London2016 Pilot Study Award: Utilizing CRISPR/Cas9 Technology to Generate Improved Murine Models of Ovarian High Grade Serous Carcinoma